 2. Pool vacuum hose

-A pool hose will attach to the vacuum head at one end and into a skimmer port at the other.
-It is probably pretty obvious but you will need a hose that will reach from the skimmer (or the dedicated vacuum inlet if you have one) to the point of your pool floor that is further away from it.
+A pool hose attaches to the vacuum head at one end and goes into a skimmer port at the other.
+It is probably pretty obvious, but you will need a hose reaching from the skimmer (or the dedicated vacuum inlet if you have one) to the point of your pool floor that is further away from it.
 See What length pool vacuum hose do I need?

 3. Telescopic pool pole

-You may find that you need more than one otherwise you will be swapping the tools from a pool brush to a skimmer net and then to a vacuum head.
-But you can make do with just one to start with and put up with the switching.
-At some stage you will probably end up with one pole for each of these though.
+You may find that you need more than one; otherwise, you will be swapping the tools from a pool brush to a skimmer net and then to a vacuum head.
+But you can make do with just one and put up with the switching.
+You will probably end up with one pole for each of these at some stage, though.

-Although this may seem a pretty simple thing so you may think you may as well buy a cheap one, think again.
+Although this may seem pretty simple, you may think you may as well buy a cheap one; think again.
 All telescopic poles are not equal.

-The first one I bought was at the lower end of the price scale.
-It seemed good value and worked ok for a short while.
-Then it became a pain as the mechanism that locks the two poles together began to loosen frequently.
-So I would be pushing the vacuum along the bottom of the pool and suddenly, instead of the vacuum head moving, the upper pole I was holding would slide into the bottom pole.
-Once or twice this caught me unaware and I almost toppled over into the pool!
+I bought The first one at the lower end of the price scale.
+It seemed good value and worked well for a short while.
+Then, it became a pain as the mechanism that locks the two poles together loosened frequently.
+So I would push the vacuum along the bottom of the pool, and suddenly, instead of the vacuum head moving, the upper pole I was holding would slide into the bottom pole.
+Once or twice, this caught me unaware, and I almost toppled into the pool!

 Ideally you want one that is long enough for you to easily reach the halfway point from the side of the pool without you needing to bend.
 So when you buy one, buy a pretty decent one.
 It will last many years so you will get value from it.

-I now use this JED pool tools 16ft pole which is available on Amazon and have had no problems with it.
-You can also buy a package containing a telescopic pole, skimmer net and a brush on this link.
+I now use this JED pool tools 16-foot pole, which is available on Amazon, and have had no problems with it.
+You can also buy a package containing a telescopic pole, skimmer net and brush at this link.

 4. Pool skimmer net

-You will need a pool skimmer net so that you can remove any leaves, insects and other floating debris that may be floating on the pool surface.
-They are also useful for picking up any leaves etc that may have sunk to the bottom of the pool.
+You will need a pool skimmer net to remove leaves, insects and other debris that may be floating on the pool surface.
+They are also useful for picking up leaves that may have sunk to the bottom of the pool.

-There are many different types of skimmer nets available but my advice would be to buy one that has a tapered front edge (sometimes called a leaf rake) so that you can scoop up the debris without just pushing it along the bottom.
+There are many different types of skimmer nets available, but my advice would be to buy one with a tapered front edge (sometimes called a leaf rake) to scoop up the debris without pushing it along the bottom.
 This also helps to stop disturbing fine dirt on the bottom when you do it.

-If you have trees etc close to the pool that may drop very fine debris such as pollen onto the surface of your pool then ensure you buy one with a fine mesh.
-Otherwise, any fine debris will just pass through the net and stay in the pool.
+If you have trees, etc, close to the pool that may drop very fine debris, such as pollen, onto the surface of your pool, then ensure you buy one with a fine mesh.
+Otherwise, fine debris will pass through the net and stay in the pool.

 Also read: Best way to get leaves out of pool